Persistent uniform resource locator: Redirection of URL fragments

 Partial redirections at the level of a URL path do not violate common interpretations of the HTTP 1.1 specification.
 However, the handling of URL fragments across redirections has not been standardized and a consensus has not yet emerged.
 Fragment identifiers indicate a pointer to more specific information within a resource and are designated as following a # separator in URIs.

 Partial redirection in the presence of a fragment identifier is problematic because two conflicting interpretations are possible.
-If a fragment is attached to a PURL of type "partial", should a PURL service assume that the fragment has meaning on the target URL or should it discard it in the presumption that a resource with a changed location may have also changed content, thus invalidating fragments defined earlier?
+If a fragment is attached to a PURL of type "partial", it is unclear whether a PURL service should assume that the fragment has meaning on the target URL, or discard it in the presumption that a resource with a changed location may have also changed content, thus invalidating fragments defined earlier.
 Bos suggested that fragments should be retained and passed through to target URLs during HTTP redirections resulting in 300 (Multiple Choice), 301 (Moved Permanently), 302 (Found) or 303 (See Other) responses unless a designated target URL already includes a fragment identifier.
 If a fragment identifier is already present in a target URL, any fragment in the original URL should be abandoned.
-Unfortunately, Bos’ suggestion failed to navigate the IETF standards track and expired without further work.
-Dubost et al. resurrected Bos’ suggestions in a W3C Note (not a standard, but guidance in the absence of a standard).
-Makers of Web clients such as browsers have "generally" failed to follow Bos’ guidance.
+Bos' suggestion failed to navigate the IETF standards track and expired without further work.
+Dubost et al. resurrected Bos' suggestions in a W3C Note (not a standard, but guidance in the absence of a standard).
+Makers of Web clients such as browsers have "generally" failed to follow Bos' guidance.

 Starting with PURLz 1.0 series, the PURL service implements partial redirections inclusive of fragment identifiers by writing fragments onto target URLs in an attempt to comply with and avoid problematic and inconsistent behavior by browser vendors.